Is this an overdose crisis or a poisoning crisis?

 Changing the lexicon

-The province of B.C. commonly uses the term 'overdose.'
-And while deputy provincial health officer, Dr. Bonnie Henry, recognizes that it's not a technically accurate medical term, she says that it still has value.
+The province of B.C. commonly uses the term "overdose."
+And while the deputy provincial health officer, Dr. Bonnie Henry, recognizes that it's not a technically accurate medical term, she says that it still has value.

 With the term "overdose" so entrenched, it will take time to change the way people speak.